NorCal Brewing Solutions has in-house still design expertise to help you design stills to fit any application.

 As hot ethanol vapor passes from the still through the thumper the heat waste carried in the low wines heat the thumper up.

 NOTE: Typically, no other heat source is used.
-This allows greater temperature control should the mash temperature get too hot.
+This allows greater temperature control should the wash temperature get too hot.

 Eventually, the low wine gets heated to a point where it vaporizes, a second distillation happens, and this newly distilled vapor passes out of the thumper and into the condenser (or… into ANOTHER thumper keg).